DataDog/integrations-extras/finout/README.md

 ## Overview

-[Finout](https://finout.io) combines Cloud Providers, Data Warehouses, and CDNs
-into one mega bill, enabling an unparalleled business context view of your cloud spend with no heavy lifting in minutes.
+[Finout](https://finout.io) combines cloud providers, data warehouses, and CDNs in one bill, creating a business context view of your cloud spend in minutes.

 Finout’s cloud cost management tool uses your container metrics to break down Kubernetes costs without installing an agent.
 You can connect to any metric within Datadog and create a unit cost to improve cost observability.